Towards Solving the Gilbert-Pollak Conjecture via Large Language Models: Algorithms and Implementation Details

 \subsubsection{Methods for Handling Splits with 4-Point Steiner Tree}

-When a split comprises an $S^+$ that connects four terminals, the monotonicity of variable $f$ can be verified using Algorithm~\ref{alg:mono_check}, as established in Appendix~\ref{app:mono_check_f}.
+When a split comprises an $S^+$ that connects four terminals, the monotonicity of variable $f$ can be verified using Algorithm~\ref{alg:mono_check}, as established in Proposition~\ref{prop:mono_check_correctness}.
 For all other variables, monotonicity is not assumed.

 This conservative strategy follows the same rationale as discussed above.